Build a custom booking flow

 Step 1: Identify the service territory

 The first and most critical step is determining if you can service a customer's location, and if so, which specific service territory is responsible for it.
-A territory represents a branch, team of providers, or geographic zone.
-This identification is essential because all subsequent steps—availability checking, scheduling, and staff assignment—are territory-specific.
+This identification is needed because all subsequent steps—availability checking, scheduling, and staff assignment—are territory-specific.

 Every booking starts with location validation.
 This step determines: